Jaivishwa-dev/Jaivishwa-dev/README.md

-Here’s an updated and enhanced version of your GitHub README with the requested changes:
+Here’s the updated version with only LinkedIn as the social media platform and the visitor count formatted to always display 6 digits (e.g., `000016`):

 ---